vsivsi/meteor-job-collection/README.md

 ### jc.jobStatusRestartable - Anywhere
 #### Job status states that can be restarted

+Only jobs in one of these terminal states may be restarted.
+Successfully completed jobs may be re-run using a different command (job.rerun()).

 ```js
 jc.jobStatusRestartable = [ 'cancelled', 'failed' ];
 ```

 ### jc.ddpMethods - Anywhere
 #### Array of the root names of all DDP methods used by jobCollection

+These are all of valid jobCollection DDP method names.
+These are also the names of the coinciding method-specific allow/deny rules.
+For more information about the DDP method API see the documentaion on that topic near the end of this README.

 ```js
 jc.ddpMethods = [